griffithlab/rnabio.org/_posts/0000-05-01-Log_into_AWS.md

 ## Launching an AWS instance for the course
 In the previous section [Introduction to AWS](https://rnabio.org/module-00-setup/0000/04/01/Intro_to_AWS/) we reviewed fundamental concepts of cloud computing and some of the jargon and features specific to AWS.
 In this section we will learn how to launch an instance specifically for this course.

-In order to launch your own instance you will either need to use your own personal AWS account (not recommended unless you are already familiar with and using AWS) OR you will need to be assigned an AWS account using the IAMS system.
+In order to launch your own instance you will either need to use your own personal AWS account (not recommended unless you are already familiar with and using AWS) OR if you are taking a live version of this course you will be assigned an AWS account using the IAMS system.
 If neither of these is possible, the instructors will have to launch an instance for you and provide the login details.

+* Detailed instructions for launching an EC2 instance are provided at the end of these slides: [IntroductionToCloudComputing.pdf](https://github.com/griffithlab/rnabio.org/blob/master/assets/lectures/cshl/2020/full/RNASeq_Module0_CloudComputing.pdf)
+* Once your EC2 instance is up and running, make note of its IP address.
+I
-* Instructions for logging into the cloud (including instructions for Windows systems, if applicable) can be found on the Course Wiki page.
+* ntructions for logging into this cloud instance (including instructions for Windows systems, if applicable) can be found below.
 * This will ONLY occur once we are in the classroom as it costs to have these servers running.
-Instructions will be provided in class.
 * Each student will launch their own instance from a preconfigured AMI.
-In order to log in to your instance, you will need a security certificate.
+In order to log in to your instance, you will need a security certificate or "key file".
- * You will be provided with a key file called: "cshl_student.pem", "CBW.pem", "CBWNY.pem", etc. See the Course Wiki page.
+ * You will be provided with a key file called: "cshl_2020_student.pem" (for Mac/Linux users) OR "cshl_2020_student.ppk" (for Windows/PuTTy users).
-* It is very important that you use only your own instance (ip address or dns name) when logging in!
+* NOTE: It is very important that you use only your own instance (ip address or dns name) when logging in!
 If two people log into the same Amazon machine they may have collisions as they try to write files to the same places and this will cause errors and confusion.
 * On the cloud, we are going to use the default username: "ubuntu"

-## Logging in with ssh (Mac/Linux)
+## Logging in to your own EC2 instance with ssh (Mac/Linux)

+* First open a Terminal session (Applications -> Utilities -> Terminal))
 * Make sure the permissions on your certificate are secure.
-Use chmod on your downloaded certificate:
+Use chmod on your downloaded key file:

 ```bash
 chmod 400 cshl_2020_student.pem